danlehmann/bitfield/bitbybit/README.md

 ## Usage

-Eventhough bitfields feel somewhat like structs, they are internally implemented as simple data types like u32.
+Even though bitfields feel somewhat like structs, they are internally implemented as simple data types like u32.
 Therefore, they provide an immutable interface: Instead of changing the value of a field, any change operation will return a new bitfield with that field modified.